-Table 3.2-11 summarizes the annual mitigated GHG emissions produced from the construction of Alternative 1.
+Table 3.2-12+1 summarizes the annual mitigated GHG emissions produced from the construction of Alternative 1.
 These data show that electrification of dredging equipment would reduce GHG emissions from Alternative 1 construction activities.
-However, GHG emissions from Alternative 1 construction activities in 2009 would remain significant and unavoidable under CEQA.
+However, compared to unmitigated levels.
+As a result, mitigated GHG emissions from Alternative 1 construction activities in 2009-would remainproduce less than significant and unavoidableimpacts under CEQA.